L3ad Solutions

 Takeaway

-Worth trying: Open a business checking account this week if you haven't already.
-Most banks have zero-fee options.
-Set up one transfer rule: all client payments go in, all business expenses come out.
-That's it.
+Open a business checking account this week if you haven't already, most banks have zero-fee options.
+Then set one rule: all client payments go in, all business expenses come out.
+That single boundary saves you from untangling commingled money at tax time.

 business bank account do i need a separate one